kenatiod/MUT/Understanding Machine Understanding.md

 #### 3.5.2 -- Understanding needs more than knowing

 Clearly delineating knowledge from understanding is not just an academic exercise.
-It has profound implications for how artificial intelligence systems are developed and evaluated going forward.
+It has profound implications for how Artificial Intelligence systems are developed and evaluated going forward.

 If developers are satisfied with creating systems that are highly adept at knowledge retrieval and processing, but lack deeper comprehension and reasoning abilities, the result will be sophisticated information engines - potent but fundamentally limited tools.

 However, if the aim is to develop AI systems that can achieve true understanding on par with human cognition, architectures, training approaches, and evaluative frameworks must be prioritized that target these deeper cognitive capacities.
 This is a far more ambitious and complex challenge.

 The path chosen will also shape the nature of collaboration between humans and AI systems.
 Systems focused solely on knowledge may be highly useful for quickly locating and synthesizing information.
-But for artificial intelligences to be capable intellectual partners for humans, they will need to be imbued with genuine understanding.
+But for AI systems to be capable intellectual partners for humans, they will need to be imbued with genuine understanding.

-Only then can humans and artificial intelligences engage in substantive reasoning, creative problem-solving, and the kind of rich cognitive collaboration that could amplify the capabilities of both.
+Only then can humans and AI systems engage in substantive reasoning, creative problem-solving, and the kind of rich cognitive collaboration that could amplify the capabilities of both.
 The quest to develop artificial systems with genuine understanding is therefore not just of theoretical interest, but will define the very nature of the relationship between humans and AI systems going forward.

 By recognizing the crucial distinction between knowledge and understanding from the outset, an informed and intentional course can be charted towards developing AI systems that can truly be partners for humans in cognition and comprehension.
 Before the behavior of AI systems can be trusted by humans, the ability of these systems to understand must be shown to be trustworthy.
 The path will not be easy, but the potential rewards make it well worth exploring.